 Module Summary – Sound Design

-A description of each investigation in Sound Design is coming soon.
+For a description of each investigation in Sound Design, please see the Sound Design Module Overview.

 © 2020 UC Regents